 Be an Engineer of Social Justice

-The Community Justice Project focuses on bridge building with community stakeholders and problem solving in distressed communities.
+The CJP focuses on bridge building with community stakeholders and problem solving in distressed communities.
 Students will gain valuable advocacy, legal research and writing, litigation and outreach skills.
 Students in the practice group will be agents of change to ensure that justice is obtained for underserved members of the community.
 For example, students conducted research related to community policing models and problem solving techniques.

 - Providing community education and mobilization around social justice issues and improving relationships between community members, the police department and local government;

 - Creating a Community Awareness Program, where law students travel to local elementary and secondary schools to educate youth about the law, their rights, and interactions with police officers;